 The applications of FRPs in the aerospace field are increasing because of lower environmental costs and further development.
 Carbon fibers in FRPs reduce the weight by 25% but ensure equal or greater strength when compared to aluminum sheets.
 They offer good tensile strength and can tolerate harsh environments and extremely high temperatures.
 Although, they expand little with heat and possess high stiffness.

-Application of FRPs in the aerospace industry is initially expensive, but still, save more money since every gram of additional weight is grudged due to the effect on the fuel consumption, journey length, and costs, aerodynamic safety, etc.
+Application of FRPs in the aerospace industry is initially expensive, but still, saves more money since every gram of additional weight is grudged due to the effect on fuel consumption, journey length, costs, aerodynamic safety, etc.

 Marine infrastructure